phyunsj/node-red-to-access-thingwrox/README.md

 ## Alert Subscription

-Create a **Subscription** to the Alert so that you are automatically notified when an Alert is triggered.
+Create a **Subscription** to the Alert so that you are automatically notified when an alert is triggered.

 <p align="center">
 <img src="https://github.com/phyunsj/node-red-as-edge-device-to-thingwrox/blob/master/images/thingwrox-alert-postjson.png" width="800px"/>
 </p>

-Send a message from ThingWrox to an Edge Device (Node-RED) using HTTP REST API wen an Alert is triggered.
+Send a message from ThingWrox to an Edge Device (Node-RED) using HTTP REST API when an alert is triggered.

 ```
 var headers = {